extrawurst/gitui/CONTRIBUTING.md

 ## Getting help

-There’s a Discord server you can join if you get stuck or don’t know where to start.
+There’s a [Discord server][discord-server] you can join if you get stuck or don’t know where to start.
 People are happy to answer any questions you might have!

 ## Getting started